+ACCOMMODATION:

-ACCOMMODATION: Hotel Ambassador (or similar) Grade: Comfortable Hotel
+Yellow Pagoda Hotel (or similar)

+Grade: Comfortable Hotel

-MEALS PROVIDED: NONE DAY 2 - Walking tour of old city and visit temples After breakfast we have arranged a walking tour visiting the bazaar and temples of old Kathmandu.
+DAY 2 - Walking tour of old city After breakfast there will be a longer briefing to give you an idea of what to expect on a day to day basis while on trek and to make sure that everyone is properly equipped.
+For those wishing to hire equipment in Kathmandu for the trek, your leader will be able to assist you on a visit to an equipment hire shop.
+Afterwards we head out on a walking tour visiting the bazaar and temples of old Kathmandu.
 Much of the day to day life of Kathmandu takes place in the local bazaar: a fascinating mixture of people selling spices; potters spinning their wheels; rickshaw wallahs honking their horns and the ever present sacred cow wandering amongst it all.
-In the afternoon we plan to visit the temple of Pashupatinath on the banks of the Bagmati River, the holiest Hindu shrine in Nepal, and also to visit Bodnath, the largest stupa in the country and a destination for Buddhist pilgrims from all over Nepal.

-Hotel Ambassador (or similar) Grade: Comfortable Hotel
+ACCOMMODATION: Yellow Pagoda Hotel (or similar) Grade: Comfortable Hotel